fred4freedom/recommender-notebook/README.md

 # recommender-notebook
 Jupyter notebook for building recommender systems.
-The current system only supports Python 3.6.6 with PySpark support.
+The current system only supports Python 3.6.6 and Scala with Spark support.
 In addition, the following libraries are available:

 - Numpy